Baked Sweet Potatoes

 Sweet potatoes being pricked with a fork.

-Preheat the oven to 400ºF.
-Wash your sweet potatoes, then dry them with a towel.
-Prick the sweet potatoes several times with a fork.
-This allows for the steam to escape as they bake, preventing them from exploding in the oven.
+Prepare the sweet potatoes: Preheat the oven to 400ºF.
+Wash your sweet potatoes well, then pat them dry with a towel.
+Use a fork to prick the sweet potatoes several times to allow for the steam to escape as they bake, so they don’t explode in the oven.

 Sweet potatoes on a parchment lined baking sheet.